 When BIC Tours began operations as an independent tour company, they did not know what awaited them along the way.
 The cutting edge was the proprietor’s deep knowledge of the Japanese market.
 Sam Mugisha had studied and worked in Japan for over three years.
 While there, he connected Japanese tourists to Ugandan Tour Operators.
 But given that language was a barrier, few opportunities were explored.
 He decided to come and fill the gap.

-Understanding the Japanese market has given BIC Tours a higher place in regards to promotion of tourism in Uganda.
-Japanese mainly have only nine days off their busy schedules.
+Understanding the Japanese market has given BIC Tours a higher place in regard to the promotion of tourism in Uganda.
+Japanese mainly have only nine days off from their busy schedules.
 It is during this time that they choose to travel.
 And they prefer to cover quite a number of destinations in one tour package.
 Many Japanese tourists prefer to have a regional trip.
-In East Africa, Kenya takes a lead in tourism marketing and many a Japanese tourist prefers to begin their East African trip in Kenya.
+In East Africa, Kenya takes a lead in tourism marketing and many Japanese tourists prefer to begin their East African trip in Kenya.

 Every tourist who goes through BIC Tours receives a souvenir token of gorilla coffee and pineapple slices which are locally made in Uganda.
 “The Japanese have a habit of giving gifts.
 And it is advisable to give a consumable gift,” says Sam.
 Giving out a Gorilla branded coffee as a souvenir from Uganda is an easier way of marketing the country as a gorilla republic, he opines.

 The fresh pineapples from Uganda are the best considering the number of pineapples from other countries.
 Unfortunately, unlike coffee that can be stored as roast beans, pineapples have such a short shelf life that storing them is a challenge.
 BIC Tours got in touch with Sulma foods, an organic food processing company, that has now started packaging pineapple slices in small packs of 100 grams.
 These too are given out to tourists as souvenirs.